The Best Restaurants in Tamarindo, Costa Rica: 8 Tamarindo Restaurants You Don’t Want to Sleep On

 I’ve focused on the happy hour and/or dinner menus for each of these restaurants, but many serve lunches and breakfasts as well.
 Feel free to do some research, read through this list and enjoy exploring the delights of the dining options available in this sleepy slice of paradise.

-We brought some with us with the intention to exchange it, but there was never really a reason to.
+• We brought some US currency with us with the intention to exchange it, but there was never really a reason to.
 Most menus and restaurants on this list indicate their prices in USD.
-The Costa Rican Colon is of course also accepted, but you may have to do some conversions in your head, or ask your server to help you.
+The Costa Rican Colon is, of course, also accepted, but you may have to do some conversions in your head or ask your server to help you out.

 The Best Restaurants on Playa Tamarindo